TCLee/TCGoogleStreetView/README.md

   <dd>iOS 7 or later, iPad only</dd>
 </dl>

-###Step 1: Download and Install CocoaPods
+####Step 1: Download and Install CocoaPods
 If you've already installed CocoaPods, you can skip to **Step 2**.
-Otherwise, install CocoaPods by following the installation guide at <http://cocoapods.org/>.
+Otherwise, install CocoaPods by following the quick installation guide at <http://cocoapods.org/>.

-###Step 2: Install Library Dependencies
+####Step 2: Install Library Dependencies
 This sample app needs to download and install the required libraries before it can be build.
 We'll let CocoaPods to do all the hard work for us.

 Run the following commands in `Terminal.app`: